Code-Institute-Submissions/Explore_County_Durham/README.md

 size of the image.
 I resolved this by using an [image compressing tool](https://compressimage.toolur.com/) to reduce the size of the image and increase the load time.

-3. The text on the navigation bar when collapsed, over lapped some of the content on the pages.
+3. On smaller devices when the navigation bar is expanded, the word "contact" overlapped the page header.
 I created a media query to reduce the font size when viewed on smaller devices.

 4. The images in the info windows on the google map were far too large causing the info window to scroll to the right to view the whole image.
 To resolve this I resized the images and made them 75% of the container, which made them responsive when viewed on smaller devices.

 5. The info windows appeared behind the text on the element above when the markers were clicked on larger devices.
-This was resolved by increasing the map height to 38rem.
+This was resolved by increasing the map height to 38rem, and setting a height of 500px and a width of 400px to the info window container.

 ### _**Not yet resolved**_